Prakharvr/Prakharvr/README.md

 - 📝 I regularly write articles on [https://medium.com/@prakhar12.rv](https://medium.com/@prakhar12.rv)

 - 💬 Ask me about **What are some of the common cyber threats that organizations face today?
-How do you approach vulnerability assessments and penetration testing to identify security weaknesses?
-Can you explain the concept of multi-factor authentication and its importance in securing digital accounts?
-What are some best practices for ensuring data privacy and protection in an increasingly interconnected world?
-How do you stay updated with the latest cybersecurity trends and emerging threats?
-Can you share a memorable incident where you successfully prevented or mitigated a cyber attack?
-What strategies do you employ to educate and raise awareness about cybersecurity among employees within an organization?
-How do you assess and manage risks associated with third-party vendors and their access to sensitive data?
-Can you explain the role of encryption in safeguarding data and communications?
-How do you approach incident response and recovery in the event of a cybersecurity breach?**
+How do you approach vulnerability assessments and penetration testing to identify security weaknesses?**

 - 📫 How to reach me **prakhar12.rv@gmail.com**